amitjoy/osgi-aggregate-state-service/README.md

 # OSGi Aggregate State Service

  In OSGi, there is no start ordering.
-This means, any requirement like (start) ordering must be translated to (service) dependencies.
+That is, any requirement like (start) ordering must be translated to (service) dependencies.
 Once something is a service dependency, a (DS) component can defer its activation until the dependency is there.
 Since this is a proper dependency, an deregistration will automatically deactivate any components that depend on this service.
 Once something is mapped to a service it leverages the DS runtime to handle the highly complex ordering issues between different components.

  The **AggregateState** now actively tracks any service that has the **aggregate.state** service property.
 It uses the learned information to modify its own service properties.